XmacsLabs/mogan/docs/guide/Mogan_versus_TeXmacs.md

 Do not show page numbers to make it clean and tidy.

 ## Shortcuts
+### Structured Key Prefix: `structured:cmd` and `structured:insert`
+Structured command key prefix is for toggling the foldable, toggling the numbered, structured moving, structured deleting and structured selecting.

+On Windows and Linux, we switched the structured command key prefix from `Alt` to `Ctrl`, the structured insert prefix from `Meta` to `Alt`.

+On macOS, we switched the structured command key prefix from `Option` to `Ctrl`, the structured insert prefix from `Ctrl` to `Option`.

+> Why：to avoid the collision with the system shortcuts.
+For example, `Meta+Left` is Windows system shortcuts, `Ctrl+Left` is the macOS system shortcuts。

 ### Structured Variants Circling (since v1.2.3)
 Add `A-S-up` and `A-S-down` for structured variants circling.